Thomy003/Global-Education-Analysis/README.md

 ### DataSets
 * The first dataset "share-of-the-world-population-with-at-least-basic-education" contains information about the share of adult population (older than 15) who has received some basic education.
+* The second dataset "learning-adjusted-years-of-school" contains information about the adjusted years of education.
+This is not the total number of years that a children spends in school, but a measure that researchers adjust for the quality of education to estimate how many years of quality learning they receive using an indicator called “learning-adjusted years of schooling”
+* The third dataset "number-of-out-of-school-children" contains information about the number of children who aren't in school across primary and secondary education.
+Many children who attend primary school drop out and do not attend secondary school.
+That means many more children or adolescents are missing from secondary school than primary education.
+* The fourth dataset "gender-gap-education-levels" contains information about the number of educational establishments enrollment by gender.

 ## ANALYSIS